inworld-ai/inworld-web-sdk/examples/rpm-react/README.md

 Example asset folder structure:

 ```
-/public/assets/v1/  - The base folder for all following Ready Player Me assets.
+/public/assets/v3/  - The base folder for all following Ready Player Me assets.
-    animations/     - The Three.js based JSON animation files.
+    animations/     - The animation files in GLB animation files.
-    models/         - The animation and mesh model files in GLB format.
+    models/         - The mesh model files in GLB format.
-    config.json     - The file that defines the settings for a Innequin avatar.
+    config.json     - The file that defines the model and animation files to be loaded.
 ```

 <br/>